ExoSpaceLabs/hardrt/docs/CROSSCOMPILE.md

       reset halt; shutdown"

 ```
-if no errors pop up we can try and debug using dbg and 2 terminals:
+if no errors pop up, we can try and debug using dbg and two terminals:

 Terminal A:
 ```bash